-In the process of installing, SQL Server creates several system databases per instance to maintain and administer that instance.
+SQL Server Installation by default creates several system databases per instance to maintain and administer that instance.
 In this article, we will examine these system databases and understand their responsibilities.

 SQL Server System Databases

 In SQL Server, System databases are created during the installation process to store the SQL Server instance-specific configuration details to function normally.
-Every installation will have a minimum of 5 system databases and 1 optional database named the distribution database.
-Each System database has its purpose.
-Later in this article, we’ll investigate this in detail.
+Every installation of SQL Server creates a minimum of 5 system databases and 1 Replication related system database named distribution database which will be created by users if Replication is configured in that instance.
+Each System database has its purpose and we’ll investigate this in detail later in this article.

 The system databases are:

-- Resource – Mandatory.
-It was introduced in SQL Server 2005 and is available in all the following SQL Server versions.
-The SQL Server 2000 and earlier versions don’t have it.
+- Resource – Installed by Default.
+Introduced in SQL Server 2005 and available in later SQL Server versions and hence not available in SQL Server 2000 and earlier versions.

 To View the system database installed in SQL Server, we can use SSMS.